Skip to main content

 • editing model descriptions, columns, relationships, views, or cubes

-• changing instructions.md
+• changing knowledge/rules/

-• importing or editing seed examples in queries.yml
+• adding or editing pairs in knowledge/sql/

 • running a major context enrichment pass